Mwarukason/JavaScriptES6/README.md

      - Number safety checking can occur through the - Number.isSafeInteger method.

      #Modules refer to reusable pieces of code within an application.
 Most often, they exist independently within separate files, which come in handy when having to split up a large application.

      - The export keyword sends primitive values, objects, or functions from one module to another.

      - The import keyword receives primitive values, objects, or functions from another module.

      - Using the default keyword gives a module a fallback function when exporting multiple values and methods.

+     #Object-Oriented Programming:
+      - Objects or Classes hold relevant data that interact with each other
+      - Major Lang. like C#, C, JAVA, RUBBY
+      - JavaScript supports a prototypal inheritance model.

+      Classes in JavaScript construct structures of data based off of the state and behavior of real world objects and introduce a system of inheritance.

+      The constructor keyword initializes an object for a class.

+      The extends keyword creates subclasses and children of parent classes.

+      Static methods in classes can be called even outside the context of class.

+      Object-oriented programming models objects to create programs centered around the interactions of these objects with each other.
+Major programming languages like C, Java, and Ruby contain heavy support for object-oriented programming.

+      JavaScript is not based on object-oriented programming, but a prototypal-inheritance model.

+      A prototype is a characteristic in every JavaScript object that reveals its parent and the properties that it inherits.

+      All JavaScript objects contain a prototype and can trace their chain of prototypal inheritance all the way back to the base level Object prototype.

+      Arrow functions don’t create their own local ‘this’ object like a normal function prototype, but instead refer to the ‘this’ tied to its outer scope.

+      Classes and prototypes appear everywhere in JavaScript.
+And every ES6 programmer needs to grasp these fundamental concepts to truly grasp how the language works.
+Luckily, once you understand that classes are simply prototypes, and prototypes are simply references to an object’s parent, it becomes less abstract.